NVIDIA/k8s-device-plugin/README.md

   as described
   [here](https://github.com/NVIDIA/nvidia-container-runtime#nvidia_visible_devices).
   This strategy can be selected via the (default) `envvar` option.
-Support has been added to the `nvidia-container-toolkit` to also allow passing the list of devices as a set of volume mounts instead of as an environment variable.
+Support has been added to the `nvidia-container-toolkit` also allow passing the list of devices as a set of volume mounts instead of as an environment variable.
   This strategy can be selected via the `volume-mounts` option.
 Details for the rationale behind this strategy can be found